EricqyHan/GitAndGithubCheatSheet/README.md

 ## Section 9: Git Stash

-Stashing - git provides an easy way of stashing these uncommitted changes so that we can return to them later, without having to make unnecessary changes.
-We don't see these changes anymore but they are still there.
+Stashing - Git provides an easy way of stashing these uncommitted changes so that we can return to them later, without having to make unnecessary commits
+`git stash`

 `git stash pop` - to remove the most recently stashed changes in your stash and re-apply them to your working copy.